publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schIV/ptI/sptb/m__us_usc_t16_s3831b.md

             (A) that is wetland (including a converted wetland described in [section 3822(b)(1)(A) of this title][/us/usc/t16/s3822/b/1/A]) that had a cropping history during at least 3 of the immediately preceding 10 crop years;

-            (B) on which a constructed wetland is to be developed that will receive flow from a row crop agriculture drainage system and is designed to provide nitrogen removal in addition to other wetland functions;
+            (B) on which a constructed wetland is to be developed that will receive surface and subsurface flow from row crop agricultural production and is designed to provide nitrogen removal in addition to other wetland functions;

             (C) that was devoted to commercial pond-raised aquaculture in any year during the period of calendar years 2002 through 2007; or